AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/signal/tabs/index.md

 #### Java

-Add the Signal extension and it's dependency, the [Mobile Core](../index.md) extension to your project using the app's Gradle file.
+Add the Signal extension and its dependency, the [Mobile Core](../index.md) extension to your project using the app's Gradle file.

 <InlineNestedAlert variant="warning" header="false" iconPosition="left">